What You Need to Know About ERISA Bonds

 One of those rules and regulations involves something known as an ERISA bond.

 What Is an ERISA Bond?

 An ERISA bond, also known as an ERISA Fidelity Bond or a Fidelity Bond, is a special insurance policy that protects a retirement plan covered under The Employee Retirement Income Security Act (ERISA) against losses that result from fraud or dishonesty.
 According to the Department of Labor, which is the government agency responsible for administering ERISA and ensuring compliance with the law, the definition of fraud or dishonesty as it pertains to ERISA bonds includes "larceny, theft, embezzlement, forgery, misappropriation, wrongful abstraction, wrongful conversion, willful misapplication, and other acts".

-How Is It Different From Other Types of Insurance Coverage?
+How Is It Different From Other Types Coverage?

 ERISA bonds have very specific terms and conditions that must be included to be compliant with the law and the Department of Labor's regulations.
 First, an ERISA bond cannot include any deductible or other provisions that would result in an economic effect similar to a deductible in the insurance contract because all losses caused by fraud or dishonesty must be covered from the very first penny.
 Second, an ERISA bond must explicitly name the employer-sponsored retirement plan itself as the beneficiary of the insurance policy so that the plan, and therefore the plan participants and their beneficiaries, can be restored.

 How Much Insurance Coverage Does It Need to Include?